haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-integrate-github.md

 {% include cloud/cli-get-started.md %}

 ### Enable the integration
-To enable the GitHub integration for your environment:
+To enable the Github集成 for your environment:

 1. Enable the integration: